andrewpareles/3DTest/README.txt

 @author Andrew Pareles

-All the math, algorithms, and code were calculated, formulated and written by me!
+All the math, algorithms, and code was calculated, formulated and written by me!

 To execute, run the executable file located at ./out/artifacts/3DTest_jar/3DTest.jar